Jalkhov/hackbar-future/README.md

 - **And many other things.** :sunglasses:
 - You can see the [CHANGELOGS](CHANGELOGS.md) in case of new releases fot the latest updates.

+# Warning

+The versions released in the repository do not match the versions in the Firefox Addons page because I am a super noob and sometimes I forget to create at least the tag in the repository after publishing the new version in Firefox.

 # Credits #

 Mainly thanks to [Johan Adriaans](https://github.com/johan-adriaans) and [Pedro Laguna](https://github.com/pedlagdur) (The [Original Hackbar](https://code.google.com/archive/p/hackbar) programmers) for bringing this extension to the world.
 To T-Pro, Renegade18 and [Th1k404](https://www.youtube.com/channel/UCWmc88n31or-wfbKbGIpo0g) for extending the functionalities of the original extension.
 Credits to [rushic24](https://github.com/rushic24), [Khoiasd](https://github.com/khoiasd/hackbar), [Mr.silent coder](http://facebook.com/f3max), [notdls](https://github.com/notdls), [Black Dragon](https://github.com/noobfromvn/), [mxcx](http://fosec.vn), coders of some of the Hackbars available for Firefox Quantum.
 Hackbar Future is a compilation of the best of each extension.
 If you want to change the link that leads to your profile or you want to add it please write me to [pedrotorcattsoto@gmail.com](mailto:pedrotorcattsoto@gmail.com).

 The Hackbar Future logo was taken from [here](http://www.softicons.com/system-icons/hydropro-icons-by-mediadesign/firefox-icon), all credits to its [designer](http://mediadesign.deviantart.com/).